TRAK: TRAK metamodel

+There is an ontology description of the TRAK metamodel elements using RDF at.
+This is also presented as small set of HTML pages.
+The ontology description only describes the meaning individual elements with respect to other vocabularies not the triples defining the metamodel.

+TRAK Differences vs MODAF 1.2.003

 The TRAK Metamodel both simplifies and extends the basic concepts within the MODAF 1.2 metamodel.
 It has removed and redefined stereotypes and any defence-specific constructs have been removed.
 The TRAK Metamodel specification contains a comparison of the TRAK metamodel at initial release against MODAF 1.2.003.
 This is also outlined separately.